 - Watch for Additional Correspondence: In some cases, a defective NTA will quickly be followed by an NTA that contains relevant information.
 If you have received a Notice to Appear, you should keep a close eye out for additional correspondence from immigration officials.

 - Speak to an Experienced Immigration Lawyer: It is important to remember that a Notice to Appear is not a deportation order.
 You have rights.
-After receiving one without a date, time, it is recommended that should contact an experienced Los Angeles immigration attorney immediately.
+After receiving one without a date, time, it is recommended that should contact an experienced immigration attorney in Los Angeles immediately.
 Your attorney will help you navigate the process and build a defense to deportation.

 Discuss Your Case a Deportation Defense Lawyer in Southern California

-At the Law Office of Joshua L. Goldstein, PC, our California deportation lawyer has more than fifteen years of experience handling all types of immigration law matters.
+At the Goldstein Immigration Lawyers, our California deportation lawyer has more than fifteen years of experience handling all types of immigration law matters.
 If you or your loved one received a Notice to Appear without a date, it is imperative that you seek professional legal representation.
 To set up a strictly private initial consultation with a deportation lawyer, please call us today at (213) 262-2000.